 The main changes to care and support were:

 - deferred payment agreements extended to all of England (so you shouldn’t have to sell your home in your lifetime to pay for your care).
-To find out more you can view our Deferred payment agreement advice and information pack and our Paying for care information pages.
+Visit the GOV.UK website for more information on deferred payment agreements.
+Download Telford & Wrekin Council's Deferred payment agreement advice and information pack, you can also view Telford & Wrekin Council's paying for care information.

 - protection from unlimited care costs (‘cap on care costs’).
 Major reforms to the way that social care is funded have been delayed until April 2020.
-For more information, please see the care and support reform (cap on care costs) Delay FAQs and care and support – what’s changing? on the NHS Choices website.
-For more information on the Governments communication Delay in the implementation of the cap on care costs.
+View more information on the care and support reform (cap on care costs) Delay FAQs and Visit the NHS website to view information on care and support – what’s changing?
+Visit GOV.UK website for more information on the Delay in the implementation of the cap on care costs.